 - a.
-The Health Department will need to review the pool design to make sure it meets code The applicant will submit plans for review prior to the issuance of building permits as required. - b.
-The Health Department will need to at a minimum inspect the pool yearly The applicant will comply with regulations regarding pool inspections - c.
+The Health Department will need to review the pool design to make sure it meets code. - b.
+The Health Department will need to at a minimum inspect the pool yearly. - c.
 This department has local regulations that they would need to have a lifeguard on duty during pool operations, especially because children might be in the pool.